mikehulluk/mreorg/dependancies/README.txt

-This directory contains the following dependancies:
+This directory contains 2 packages which are needed by mreorg.
+These will be automatically imported if they are not installed on the system elsewhere.

 glob2:
 ======